ngtrangminhduc/SwipeRefreshLayout/README.md

 3. Create a String list of data.
 4. Implement the equivalent adapter (ArrayAdapter for ListView, and RecyclerView Adapter for RecyclerView)
 5. Implement setOnRefreshListener event on SwipeRefreshLayout.
-6. Display list items and set the adapter in onReferesh() method.
+6. Display list items and set the adapter in our own method.

 ### III.
 Major methods/attributes